top of page

 zhaawano

-• 7 min read
+• 9 min read

 Miikana ("The Trail") painting by Zhaawano Giizhik

 The teaching of "Love" is an essential virtue in Anishinaabe culture.
 A very old word for love is zhawenim, a verb our ancestors used to express the act of unconditionally loving someone, or having compassion for someone, or pitying someone.
 The literal translation of zhawenim is "pity someone in thought."
-The derived noun is zhawenindiwin, signifying mutual compassion, loving-kindness, or unconditional love.
+The derived noun is zhawenindiwin, signifying mutual compassion, appreciation, loving-kindness, or unconditional love.
 Then there is the verb zaagi', which also means love someone, or treasure someone, or be attached to someone; literally: make someone put out.
-Zaagi', or the noun zaagi'iwewin, suggests a physical act rather than thinking of someone in a purely affectionate way, while zhawenim, or gi-zhawenimin ("I love you") suggests a think-sense-feel act.
+Zaagi', or the noun zaagi'iwewin, suggests a physical act rather than thinking of someone in a purely affectionate way, while zhawenim, or gi-zhawenimin ("I love you, I care for you") suggests a think-sense-feel act.
 Put differently, in the past, before the arrival of European invaders, the terms zaagi'/zaagi'iwewin/gi-zaagi'in referred to a physical act (like making love/having sex) rather than simply feeling affection for someone.
 However, over time, this distinction faded, and for many Anishinaabeg, the term zaagi' came to mean "love" in the most comprehensive sense.

 To summarize: